Smart technology for stadium safety

 Stadiums are also looking to smartphones to help them stage entry times into the stadium.
 Instead of the traditional stampede when the gates open, stadiums can notify fans through a smartphone app when it’s their turn to queue at a specific gate.

-Video cameras can play a role in maintaining social distancing at the entrance.
 With the addition of queue management analytics stadiums can address bottlenecks at the entrances in real-time and automatically alert staff when they need to move some fans to a less congested gate.
-Other analytics can check whether a fan is wearing a mask and trigger an audio reminder through an adjacent speaker.

 Inside the stadium